Emergency Services Unit (“ESU”) Team Member

 Qualifications

-- Completion of high school, a two (2) year community college diploma in social services, university bachelor’s degree and/or other education is an asset.
+• Completion of high school, a two (2) year community college diploma in social services, university bachelor’s degree and/or other education is an asset.

-- A valid driver’s license is mandatory.
+• A valid driver’s license is an asset, with opportunities to obtain available.

 Applying for this Position